adel-mamin/amast/libs/ao/README.rst

 - The maximum number of active objects (``AM_AO_NUM_MAX``) is constrained to 64 by design for simplicity and resource efficiency.
-- Pub/sub functionality requires explicit initialization if used.
+- Pub/sub functionality requires explicit initialization, if used.